1. StreamNative Platform

 1. On the left navigation pane, click Service Accounts.

-3. Select Super Admin to grant the service account access to a namespace or tenant.
+3. (Optional) Select Super Admin to grant the service account with Super admin access to a namespace or tenant.

 Check service account details

-On the left navigation pane, click Service Accounts.
-Then, you can check the details about the service account.
+• On the left navigation pane, click Service Accounts.
+The Service Accounts page displays all of the created service accounts.

 NameThe name of the service account.